Japan in September: A Wonderful Time to Visit For Tourists

 The summer crowds have thinned out, the heat is beginning to subside, and the autumn or fall foliage is beginning to emerge.

-While the weather can still be quite hot in some areas, particularly in the southern regions, the temperatures are generally milder and more comfortable than the scorching heat of July and August.
+While the weather can still be quite hot in some areas, particularly in the southern regions, it is generally milder and more comfortable than the scorching heat of July and August.

 Weather in September